Welcome to K-State Grain Science and Industry

 - Patent issued for substance with medical benefits.
 A novel jelly-like substance developed by Grain Science and Industry researchers was recently issued a U.S. patent (November 2014)

-- Summer 2015 Study Abroad trip to Turkey applications are being accepted.
+- Summer 2015 Study Abroad trip to Turkey has been postponed.

 - Three Grain Science graduate students will represent the university at the 12th Capitol Graduate Research Summit in early 2015 (October 2014)